rwl/sundials-sys/README.md

 System SUNDIALS libraries are available: install `libsundials-dev` for Debian based systems, `sundials-devel` for Redhat and Suse, and `sundials` for Arch, MacOS, and the BSD distributions.

+On Debian based systems, the SuiteSparse development files may be installed with `apt install libsuitesparse-dev`.

 ### Windows